-While working in films, I created this blog to share my audio experiments and discoveries with the audio community and it led me to become an active member of the G.A.N.G. and the IGDA.
+While working in films, I created a blog to share my audio experiments and discoveries with the audio community and it led me to become an active member of the G.A.N.G. and the IGDA.
 It also helped me to get in touch with renowned Audio Director Zak Belica at Epic Games, who asked me to work on the Samaritan Unreal 3 tech demo that was presented at GDC in 2011 and that got almost 2 million views on youtube so far.
 Shortly after this, I designed all sorts of crazy sounds for the underwater level of blockbuster “Gears of War 3“.
 Then Dorian Pareis, who happened to be Audio Lead at Ubisoft Vancouver, contacted me and gave me the opportunity to work on “Motionsports Adrenaline” (Xbox Kinect & Ps3 Move) and Sport Connections (Wii-U) for about a year, not long before the studio shut down.
 So I finally moved to California to take the role of sr. sound designer at Double Helix Games and got in charge of the audio production of Killer Instinct on Xbox One.